 Students and faculty may show an active Sewanee identification card at any library circulation desk in order to borrow materials from Vanderbilt Libraries.

 Members of the Association of Research Libraries have established a program to extend borrowing privileges to faculty members of other research universities that are ARL members.
 Borrowing privileges are available in all libraries except Eskind Biomedical Library.
-See a list of participating institutions.
-Contact Library Administration, 611 Central Library (615-322-7100), for details.
+See a list of participating institutions (.pdf).
+Contact Library Administration, 611 Central Library (615-322-3478), for details.

 Access-only cards are issued to all libraries participating in the Nashville Area Library Alliance.
 These access cards are loaned by each NALA library to users who have need of resources available in the Heard Library system when the open public hours do not suffice.